 Alternatives to Squarespace

-If you’re planning on building an online store, another all-in-one website builder we like is Shopify.
+If you’re planning on building an online store, another all-in-one website builder we like is Shopify (opens in new tab).
 It offers the same simplicity as Squarespace, but its ecommerce features are more refined, with support for multi-currency selling and automatic tax calculations, a cheaper abandoned cart saver, and better search engine optimization features.
-Our Shopify review explores the builder in more detail.

 Squarespace is a great way for both individuals and SMEs to create their websites.
 Its designs are modern, functional, and highly attractive.